 You know the CGDCT genre will do anything these days if the first one premiering in 2018 involves sending high school girls to Antarctica of all places.
 I know there’s been far stranger premises but come on, traveling to Antarctica isn’t exactly accessible or practical for most teenagers (or the general population for that matter).
 You can’t seriously expect anyone to think that such a premise isn’t the least bit silly.
-Perhaps, the staff making A Place Further than the Universe was well aware of that as the show’s first episode is certainly set up so that the characters would begin their journey ASAP.
+Perhaps, the staff making A Place Further Than the Universe (Yorimoi) was well aware of that as the show’s first episode is certainly set up so that the characters would begin their journey ASAP.

 The main character of the show, Mari Tamaki (Inori Minase), is a young girl who fears that she’s not doing anything remarkable during her high school career.
 By sheer coincidence, she bumps into a classmate, Shirase Kobuchizawa (Kana Hanazawa), the daughter of an Antarctic explorer who went missing.
 Touched by Shirase’s desire to embark on a trip to the South Pole, Mari decides to accompany her on the journey.
 As simple as that sounds, there is definitely some suspension of disbelief required here.
 I understand Mari’s desire to do something amazing but traveling to Antarctica is a pretty insane thing to do at that age.
 And she’s practically ditching her family and education for this!
 I’m also surprised there’s even a public cruise ship heading off to Antarctica and that Shirase can afford two tickets with her one million yen.
 I know they have to get to the continent somehow but man, I wish it was that stinking easy to get there in real life!